Shikari (2016 film): Filming

 The shooting schedule of Shikari commenced on 14 March 2016.
 The first phase of the film was shot in 12-day schedule and entirely filmed in Kolkata.
 The second phase of the filming took place in London.
 The last phase of the film was filmed in Dhaka, and lasted 26-days.
 The entire film was shot on a 48-day schedule.
 During filming, the shooting was halted for 2-days in Kolkata due to strike from the production crew.

 The music of the film was shot at various locations in London and Kolkata.
 A romantic track sequence was shot at Beachy Head in East Sussex, England while other sequences were shot at Piccadilly Circus.

 Release

 The film also released in North America and Europe on 12 August 2016.

 Promotions

 Promotion of Shikari began on 16 June 2016 with the release of "Harabo Toke Niye" on YouTube.
 The track featured Shakib Khan, Srabanti Chatterjee and the track was shot in London.
-The video received an overwhelming response of YouTube, and creating record of becoming the fastest Bengali language video track to reach 1 million views.
-The track received praises from audiences and critics.
+The video received an overwhelming response on YouTube, and became the fastest Bengali-language video track to reach 1 million views.
+The track received praise from the audience and critics.
 The official teaser of the film was revealed on 18 June 2016 and instantly became the top trend online for 24 hours.
-Khan's new look and highly packed action sequences were highly praised.
-The film officially began promotion with a press conference on 22 June 2016, where the films' cast and crews were present.
+Khan's new look and the action sequences were praised.
+Promotions officially began with a press conference on 22 June 2016, where the film's cast and crew were present.